 Recruitment estimates produced by the multispecies statistical model indicated events similar to the current benchmark assessments for the ERP focal species (Figure 90).
 For Atlantic menhaden, recruitment was high in the beginning of the time series, but then declined and oscillated around a low level; the most recent time period saw some higher than average recruitment events.
 Striped bass began with low recruitment, and then had a period of high recruitment in the middle of the time series.
-Recruitment events at the end of the time series.
+Recruitment was low since this time period, punctuated by two or three above average recruitment events at the end of the time series.
 Bluefish had a very high recruitment event early in the time series, followed by a period of lower recruitment with multiple above average recruitment events during this time period.
 Weakfish had two very large recruitment events in the early part of the time series, but has been in a period of very low recruitment since 2000.
 Atlantic herring recruitment has been without trend, with some very large events occurring throughout the time series.
-Spiny dogfish saw high recruitment in the early part of the time series.
+Spiny dogfish saw high recruitment in the early part of the timeseries, but has been in a period of lower but stable recruitment since 1995.

-Estimated predation mortality (M_2) varied between the prey species in this study, by prey age, and through time (Figure 91).
+Estimated predation mortality ( $M_2$ ) varied between the prey species in this study, by prey age, and through time (Figure 91).
 The predator-only ERP focal species were not prey nor did they undergo cannibalism, so time- and age-varying predation mortality was only estimated for Atlantic menhaden, weakfish, and Atlantic herring.
 Predation mortality was highest for age-0 Atlantic menhaden and decreased sequentially as age increased.
 Predation mortality increased for Atlantic menhaden beginning in the early 1990s, peaking in the mid-2000s, and declined towards the end of the time series.
 At its peak, the predation mortality on age-0 Atlantic menhaden approached 0.14 in several years.
-The terminal year estimate of M_2 for Atlantic menhaden was 0.06 for age-0 and was 0.03 on average for all other age classes.
+The terminal year estimate of $M_2$ for Atlantic menhaden was 0.06 for age-0 and was 0.03 on average for all other age classes.
 The proportion of total mortality (Z) attributed to predation mortality was highest for age-0 and age-1 Atlantic menhaden, peaking at around 10% of total mortality due to predation mortality (Figure 92).
 The other age classes ranged from only having 1% of total mortality due to predation up to a peak of approximately 4% (Figure 92).
 It is important to note that these predation rates were much lower than previous studies on Atlantic menhaden predation (Garrison et al 2010).
 This is in large part due to the diet data and the way it was processed for this model.

 Predation mortality was highest for Atlantic herring on age-1, as was the case for Atlantic menhaden, and decreased sequentially as age increased.
 Predation mortality increased for Atlantic herring beginning in the early 1990s, and decreased from 2007 to the end of the time series.
 At its peak, the predation mortality on age-1 Atlantic herring approached 0.14.
-The terminal year estimate of M_2 for Atlantic herring was 0.08 for age-1 and was 0.06 on average (Figure 91).
+The terminal year estimate of $M_2$ for Atlantic herring was 0.08 for age-1 and was 0.06 on average (Figure 91).
 The proportion of total mortality attributed to predation mortality is highest for age-1 Atlantic herring, peaking at above 30% of total mortality due to predation mortality.
 The other age classes ranged from having close to 4% of the total mortality due to predation up to a peak of approximately 20% (Figure 92).